TritonDataCenter/manta/docs/user-guide/index.md

 Standard Opening Paragraph
 -->

-# Manta: Triton's object storage and converged analytics solution
+# Manta: Triton's object storage solution

 Manta, Triton's object storage and converged analytics solution, is a highly scalable, distributed object storage service with integrated compute that enables the creation of analytics jobs (more generally, compute jobs) which process and transform data at rest.
 Developers can store and process any amount of data at any time where a simple web API call replaces the need for spinning up instances.
 Manta compute is a complete and high performance compute environment including R, Python, node.js, Perl, Ruby, Java, C/C++, ffmpeg, grep, awk and others.
 Metering is by the second with zero provisioning, data movement or scheduling latency costs.